00naman/Aruco-Localization/README.md

 # Aruco-Localization

 ROS package to localize a robot using an aruco tag and then move it with respect to the frame of the camera positioned overhead.
-Seamless integration for accurate positioning and autonomous navigation.

 ## Usage
 catkin_make the package and then follow these steps: